Notifiarr/notifiarr/README.md

 #### Plex

 This application can also send Plex sessions to Notfiarr so you can receive Discord notifications when users interact with your server.
+This has three different features:

+- Notify all sessions on a longer interval (30+ minutes).
+- Notify on session nearing completion (percent complete).
+- Notify on session change (Plex Webhook) ie. pause/resume.

 You [must provide Plex Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) for this to work.
-Since it's two-way, you also need to add a webhook to Plex so it send a notice to this application.
+Setting `movies_percent_complete` or `series_percent_complete` to a number above 0 will cause this application to poll Plex once per minute looking for sessions nearing completion.
+If Plex goes down this will cause a lot of log spam.
+You may also need to add a webhook to Plex so it sends notices to this application.

 - In Plex Media Server, add this URL to webhooks:
   - `http://localhost:5454/plex?token=plex-token-here`